 However, the wood does turn quite well and will take a high polish which makes it even more attractive.
-When used for small turned objects, it can be quite beautiful.
+When used for smaller turned objects, it can be pretty beautiful.

 Another issue is that the tree is relatively small and is often the size of a shrub.
 This limits the maximum size of objects that can be created from a single piece of Brazilian tulipwood.

-When used to create larger objects, the boards from the tree tend to be quite small and narrow in nature.
+When used to create larger objects, the boards from the tree tend to be relatively small and narrow.

-The Brazilian tulipwood is used for a wide variety of uses which include the following.
+The Brazilian tulipwood is used for a wide variety of uses, including the following.

 - Fine Furniture

 - Small Objects